ac3295-lab/Interactive-Lab-Hub/Lab 3/README.md

 **📖 Complete Setup Guide**: See `OLLAMA_SETUP.md` for detailed instructions, troubleshooting, and advanced usage!

 \*\***Try creating a simple voice interaction that combines speech recognition, Ollama processing, and text-to-speech output.
 Document what you built and how users responded to it.**\*\*
+Check out weather_assistant.py!
+When testing sometimes the transcript wasn't 100% correct and if the description of the weather wasn't specific enough Ollama protested slightly saying the description went against it's orignial instructions but gave a response nevertheless.
+Lastly, the responses took slightly too long to realistically be used in everyday life.

 ### Serving Pages